-In forward-modelling the galaxy population, any misspecification of the SED model would result in a partial compensation of this impact by the fitted distribution of physical properties of galaxies, particularly the stellar mass function (SMF).
+In forward modelling the galaxy population, any mis-specification of the SED model would result in a partial compensation of this impact by the fitted distribution of physical properties of galaxies, particularly the stellar mass function (SMF).
 What effect this has in practice depends on the galaxy data being used as a constraint and on the degrees of freedom that are given to the galaxy population model.
-We introduce three limiting cases with which we try to evaluate to what degree this may compensate the impact of SED mismodelling on the colour-redshift relation.
-We assume that only the SMF that is being fitted is used to compensate for the SED mismodelling, while other physical properties such as metallicity and star formation history are kept as-is.
-The SMF is indeed the most flexible aspect of the galaxy population model for fitting the observed abundance of galaxies, which is the primary constraint in the forward-modeling of photometric surveys.
+We introduced three limiting cases, which we used to try to evaluate the extent to which this may compensate for the impact of SED mis-modelling on the colour-redshift relation.
+We assume that only the SMF that is being fitted is used to compensate for the SED mis-modelling, while other physical properties such as metallicity and star formation history are kept as-is.
+The SMF is indeed the most flexible element of the galaxy population model for fitting the observed abundance of galaxies, which is the primary constraint in the forward-modelling of photometric surveys.
 Degrees of freedom on other galaxy physical property distributions may also have an interplay with SED modelling, which however is beyond the scope of this work to investigate.
-The three SMF cases we consider are: \begin{itemize} \item \textit{Fixed SMF}: the different variants keep the distribution of all physical properties of galaxies fixed and we apply the $i$-band selection separately on each variant.
-This leads to different galaxies, and different total numbers of galaxies, to be selected in each variant. \item \textit{Fitted SMF}: we apply an overall multiplicative correction of stellar mass that compensates the SED modelling choice dependent stellar mass-to-light ratio.
-This is done in such a way that the overall abundance of our apparent $i$-band magnitude limited sample is kept fixed. \item \textit{Fitted SMF of (type,z)}: we assume a highly flexible fit of the SMF as a function of galaxy type and redshift.
+The three SMF cases we consider are: \begin{itemize} \item `Fixed SMF': the different variants keep the distribution of all physical properties of galaxies fixed and we apply the $i$-band selection separately on each variant.
+This leads to different galaxies, and different total numbers of galaxies, to be selected in each variant. \item `Fitted SMF': we apply an overall multiplicative correction of stellar mass that compensates the SED modelling choice dependent stellar mass-to-light ratio.
+This is done in such a way that the overall abundance of our apparent $i$-band magnitude limited sample is kept fixed. \item `Fitted SMF of (type,z)': we assume a highly flexible fit of the SMF as a function of galaxy type and redshift.
 We realise this practically such that the exact same set of galaxies is selected into the magnitude limited sample, regardless of which variant of the SED modelling is being considered. \end{itemize}